TheScriptRailoth/SHIKSHA.TECH/README.md

 ## Additional Features/Ideas

-- Informative Articles to enhance knowledge on current affairs, technology and various essential topics.
--Works efficiently on 6 platforms including Android, IOS, Webapp and others.
+- Works efficiently on 6 platforms including Android, IOS, Webapp and others.
 - A multi-lingual and user-friendly interface guided by a 24/7 AI Chatbot.
 - Internet access with subsidies to offer connectivity to financially disadvantage patrons.
 - Smart Libraries in collaboration with government schools can be used as a common educational space for students to continue learning even in locations with poor internet connectivity.
 - A lighter version of the application for low-end devices.
+- The app includes features for students with disabilities.

+# Evaluation Criteria

+### Novelty of Idea:
+- Every shiksha.tech student is personally monitored in many criteria using AI/ML and then presented with guided as well as personalized career paths, courses, internships, employment, and many more.
+The integration of AI-driven personalized learning pathways, community engagement, financial support, and job connections sets it apart.

+### Idea Complexity:
+- The complexity of the idea is relatively high, as it addresses multifaceted challenges in rural education.
+However, the complexity is well-managed through the use of advanced technology and a user-friendly interface.

+### Ppt Validation:
+- The presentation of the idea is based on precise and well-researched information.
+Each component, from AI recommendation to community engagement and financial support, is clearly articulated.

+### Idea Feasibility:
+- The feasibility of Shiksha.tech depends on technology infrastructure and partnerships with educational institutions, employers, and government bodies.
+With the right resources and support, the idea is feasible to implement.

+### Idea Practicality:
+- The practicality of the idea is strong, as it leverages existing technology and partnerships to create a platform that addresses real-world problems in rural education.

+### Idea Sustainability:
+- Sustainability depends on ongoing support, community engagement, and scalability.
+If Shiksha.tech can maintain user engagement, partnerships, and adapt to changing needs, it has the potential for long-term sustainability.

+### Impact Scale of Idea:
+- The impact scale is significant.
+Shiksha.tech has the potential to transform education, bridge the digital divide, boost employment opportunities, and drive economic growth in rural areas.
+Its potential impact on the real world is substantial.

+### User Experience:
+- Shiksha.tech prioritizes user experience with a user-friendly interface.
+It offers a range of features while maintaining simplicity, ensuring it's accessible to users with varying levels of digital literacy.

+### Future Work Progression:
+- Future work progression involves refining the business model to ensure sustainability and implementing ideas such as smart libraries, subsidised internet access and others.
+Revenue streams, partnerships, and scalability will be crucial elements to address in the business model.

 # Conclusion

-Shiksha.tech is an online learning platform that aims to revolutionize education in rural areas by providing comprehensive support for overall development.
-The platform offers a wide range of courses, a individually monitoring System that uses AI to create personalized learning pathways, courses and jobs recommendations and a community engagement platform where users can interact, share experiences, and collaborate with fellow learners.
+Shiksha.tech is an online learning platform that aims to revolutionize the education system by providing comprehensive support for overall development.
+Shiksha.tech aims to unlock the full potential of rural learners, enabling them to confidently pursue their educational and career goals.
+The platform not only offers a wide range of courses but also an individually monitoring system that uses **AI** to create **personalized learning pathways, courses, and job recommendations, as well as a community engagement platform** where users can interact, share experiences, and collaborate with fellow learners.